Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Abstract

 \section{Abstract}

 We describe the structure of quasiflats in two-dimensio\-nal Artin groups.
 We rely on the notion of metric systolicity developed in our previous work.
 Using this weak form of non-positive curvature and analyzing in details the combinatorics of tilings of the plane we describe precisely the building blocks for quasiflats in all two-dimensional Artin groups -- atomic sectors.
 This allows us to provide useful quasi-isometry invariants for such groups -- completions of atomic sectors, stable lines, and the intersection pattern of certain abelian subgroups.
 These are described combinatorially, in terms of the structure of the graph defining an Artin group.
+As an important tool, we introduce an analogue of the curve complex in the context of two-dimensional Artin groups -- the intersection graph.
+We show quasi-isometric invariance of the intersection graph under natural assumptions.

 As immediate consequences we present a number of results concerning quasi-isometric rigidity for the subclass of CLTTF Artin groups.
 We give a necessary and sufficient condition for such groups to be strongly rigid (self quasi-isometries are close to automorphisms), we describe quasi-isometry groups, we indicate when quasi-isometries imply isomorphisms for such groups.
 In particular, there exist many strongly rigid large-type Artin groups.
 In contrast, none of the right-angled Artin groups are strongly rigid by a previous work of Bestvina, Kleiner and Sageev.